 With full root access (that usually comes with unmanaged VPS hosting plans), you are able to install and customize any software that you need to optimize your hosting experience.
 This is flexibility is especially valuable when you need to install a custom OS.

-A great VPS hosting often give users the perfect balance of performance at affordable pricing – fast speeds, strong uptime, dependable customer support, and sufficient resources.
+A great VPS hosting often gives users the perfect balance of performance at affordable pricing – fast speeds, strong uptime, dependable customer support, and sufficient resources.

 They are often the perfect option for sites with high traffic volume.

-At its basic plan, InMotion offers single processor along with 4GB memory and a generous 75GB of storage rests nicely on a 4TB data bandwidth pipeline – all for as little as $22.99/mo.
-ScalaHosting offers their own SPanel WHCP and wide server location selections.
-Basic plan starts at just $9.95/mo at Scala – which is great value for money.
+At its basic plan, InMotion offers a single processor along with 4GB memory and a generous 75GB of storage that rests nicely on a 4TB data bandwidth pipeline – all for as little as $22.99/mo.
+ScalaHosting offers its own SPanel WHCP and wide server location selections.
+The basic plan starts at just $9.95/mo at Scala – which is great value for money.

 If you’ve ever used a computer on your own (yes, this might sound strange, but there’s a reason for it) then you’ll probably know what it’s like to use unmanaged VPS hosting.
 In both situations, you’re responsible for the setup and maintenance of all applications which run on the system.